remidinishanth/distributed_systems/linux/devices/readme.md

 `vgs` — shows info per-volume group in LVM
 `lvs` — shows info per-logical volume in LVM

+The `blkid` command in Linux is a tool to locate and display block device attributes, such as filesystem type, UUID, and label.

 ```
 [rksupport@VR-POLARIS-VW-D27E2E4 ~]$ sudo blkid